 To uphold our Constitution’s Common Good, and to cite a Universal Love for all persons, we hold to be absolutely superior to Social Darwinism.
 What we do here is to address every American leader who understands what we have said above, and who seeks to benefit from a restoration of the Common Good, and a Universal Love, for all Americans and–also unpopular today–all people in the world.

 We ask YOU, leader, to look within; to examine yourself; and to consider the BEST you can do with your authority.
 If you believe in God, add this: “What does God expect from you?”
 If you are a secularist, we ask you this: “Is there anything wrong in learning principles proven true when they were obeyed?”

-While Leadership Ethics Online speaks within and from a Christian context, we address any who share our concerns for a world consumed in amoral, immoral, unethical values and acts arising from atheism, mechanistic materialism, human selfishness–or whether you take this literally or figuratively, demonic values that make some human beings “more valuable than others.”
+While Leadership Ethics Online speaks within a Christian context, we address any who share our concerns for a world consumed in amoral, immoral, unethical values and acts arising from atheism, mechanistic materialism, human egocentrism and hedonism, which lead some human beings to believe themselves “more valuable than others.”